 What is breast cancer?

-If the cancer cells have spread to lymph nodes, there is a higher chance that the cells could have also gotten into the bloodstream and spread (metastasized) to other sites in the body.
+If cancer cells have spread to your lymph nodes, there is a higher chance that the cells could have spread (metastasized) to other sites in your body.
 The more lymph nodes with breast cancer cells, the more likely it is that the cancer may be found in other organs as well.
-Because of this, finding cancer in one or more lymph nodes often affects the treatment plan.
-Still, not all women with cancer cells in their lymph nodes develop metastases, and some women can have no cancer cells in their lymph nodes and later develop metastases.
+Because of this, finding cancer in one or more lymph nodes often affects your treatment plan.
+Usually, surgery to remove one or more lymph nodes will be needed to know whether the cancer has spread there.

-Last Medical Review: 09/25/2014
+Last Medical Review: 06/01/2016

-Last Revised: 12/01/2014
+Last Revised: 09/13/2016